-7. Actions Parents Should Take if an Incident of Bullying Occurs Off Campus:
+7. Actions Parents Should Take if an Incident of Bullying Occurs Off Campus

-- A. Contact the parent or guardian of the child suspected of bullying and attempt to resolve the situation together. - B. If the bullying is happening at an organized activity or event, contact the supervisor or coach for assistance in resolving the situation. - C. Contact local law enforcement if the situation persists or rises to the level of threats or harassment. - D. Contact building guidance counselor or building principal to make them aware of the issue in case the situation persists or carries over into the school environment.
+A. Contact the parent or guardian of the child suspected of bullying and attempt to resolve the situation together.

+B. If the bullying is happening at an organized activity or event, contact the supervisor or coach for assistance in resolving the situation.

+C. Contact local law enforcement if the situation persists or rises to the level of threats or harassment.

+D. Contact building guidance counselor or building principal to make them aware of the issue in case the situation persists or carries over into the school environment.
-SAFE TO SAY SOMETHING

-The Palisades School District strives to provide a safe, positive learning climate for students in the schools.
-If a student would like to make an anonymous report regarding an urgent matter, he/she should do so as noted in the following attachment.
+Please review Board Policy 249 Bullying/Cyberbullying for more information.

-Suicide Awareness, Prevention and Responses
+Suicide Awareness, Prevention, and Responses